Las Vegas To Grand Canyon National Park Tours

 What food is included in the cost of my tour?

 When you go with us on a Grand Canyon trip, you will have access to unlimited bottled water throughout the trip.
 We also provide light breakfast snacks when you board the bus in the morning, as well as a fresh deli lunch on the tour.
 Your deli lunch includes your choice of sandwich, chips, fruit, and a cookie.
-Our dinner stop at In-N-Out on the way back is at your own cost if you would like to purchase something.
+Our dinner stop on the way back is at your own cost if you would like to purchase something.
 Additionally, any food you would like to purchase at the canyon is at your own expense.
 When budgeting for your trip, be sure to include extra funds for these costs.

 What can we expect from the weather at the Grand Canyon South Rim?

 The Grand Canyon does have typical seasons, much like other parts of the United States.
 Therefore the canyon can be quite hot and sunny in the summer and very cold and snowy in the winter.
 The most moderate weather for Las Vegas to Grand Canyon tours occurs during the fall and spring seasons.
-You can always get an accurate weather report from the Grand Canyon National Park website.
+You can always get an accurate weather report from the national park website.
 Be sure to do so the day before your tour is scheduled, so that you can dress appropriately.
 As long as the weather conditions aren’t of concern, your tour will go on as normal.

 What do we need to wear on our trip?